beeware/toga/docs/tutorial/tutorial-3.rst

         app.main_loop()

 In this example, you can see an application being developed as a class, rather than as a build method.
-You can also see containers defined in a declarative manner - if you don't need to retain a reference to a particular widget, you can define a widget inline, and pass it as an argument to a container, and it will become a child of that container.
+You can also see boxes defined in a declarative manner - if you don't need to retain a reference to a particular widget, you can define a widget inline, and pass it as an argument to a box, and it will become a child of that box.